 Even experienced parents can face unexpected challenges with each additional child because every child acts differently.

 Palm Beach County mother of two, Calisha Anderson, recommends designating an area where the child can reach certain things.
 This approach fosters understanding of what they can — and can't — do.

 “I have a lower shelf in my pantry that my daughter knows she can go to and get a snack.
 So when the other drawers and cabinets are off limits, she doesn't really even notice it,” she says.

 The more parents and caregivers are educated about risks, the safer young children will be.

-“We suggest concentrating on nutrition and feeding, safe sleep, infant/child CPR and child safety, and newborn care,” says Michelle Gonzalez, executive director of Healthy Mothers, Healthy Babies Coalition of Palm Beach County.
+“We suggest concentrating on nutrition and feeding, safe sleep, infant/child CPR and child safety, and newborn care,” says Michelle Gonzalez, chief executive officer of Healthy Mothers, Healthy Babies Coalition of Palm Beach County.